-- 1. The three complaints essentially seek the same redress and are largely interdependent.
-It is therefore appropriate to join them in order to rule on them in the same judgment. - 2.
-Article 34(3) of the Energy Charter Treaty provides that the Conference shall "appoint the Secretary General and take all decisions necessary for the establishment and functioning of the Secretariat including the structure, staff levels and standard terms of employment of officials and employees".
+1. Article 34(3) of the Energy Charter Treaty provides that the Conference shall "appoint the Secretary General and take all decisions necessary for the establishment and functioning of the Secretariat including the structure, staff levels and standard terms of employment of officials and employees".
 In pursuance of this provision, the Conference creates officials' posts when approving the Secretariat budget to which an establishment table, prepared by the Secretariat, is appended (Staff Regulation 11).

-At the material time, the complainant held a post at grade B6, which was listed in the establishment table, in the Administration and Finance Unit.
+At the material time, the complainant held the position of Head of Administration and Finance, a grade A4 post which was listed in the establishment table.

-At its meeting on 3 December 2015 the Conference approved the Secretariat's budget for the 2016-2017 biennium, which included a new establishment table giving effect to a restructuring of the Secretariat entailing the abolition of the complainant's post as of 31 December 2015.
+At its meeting on 3 December 2015 the Conference approved the Secretariat's budget for the 2016-2017 biennium, which included a new establishment table giving effect to a restructuring of the Secretariat entailing the abolition of the complainant's post as of 30 June 2016.

-In her first complaint, the complainant challenges the decision, taken following the adoption of this budget, not to extend her fixed-term contract but to give her a Project Staff contract.
+The complainant challenges the decision, taken following the adoption of this budget, not to extend his fixed-term contract but to give him a Project Staff contract.

-3. In her written submissions the complainant contends that the Conference's decision was tainted with flaws.
+2. In his written submissions the complainant contends that the Conference's decision was tainted with flaws.

 The adoption of an establishment table is a general decision which, according to the case law, cannot be impugned if it requires individual implementing decisions, in which case only the latter may be impugned (see Judgments 3736, under 3, and 3628, under 4, and the case law cited therein).
-However, the decision not to extend the complainant's fixed-term contract but to offer her a Project Staff contract is an individual decision implementing the amendment of the establishment table and, in support of her claims directed against that decision, the complainant is entitled to challenge the lawfulness of the said amendment, which formed the basis of the decision in question.
+However, the decision not to extend the complainant's fixed-term contract but to offer him a Project Staff contract is an individual decision implementing the amendment of the establishment table and, in support of his claims directed against that decision, the complainant is entitled to challenge the lawfulness of the said amendment, which formed the basis of the decision in question.